metatoaster/explosive.fuse/README.rst

     files from ``SNS_001.zip`` archive being accessible as by default as that was the first file specified to be loaded.

+``-s, --splitext-arcname``
+    Sometimes it may be desirable to split the filename extenxion out of the name of the source archive files from the generated paths.

 ``--overwrite``
     Useful when there are multiple file entries of the same name from multiple archives and only the latest one is desired, this flag will